| Eowyn awoke to feel Legolas' lips

 Caranthir nodded gravely.

-"She lies in her own chamber, my lord," said Golradir.
+"She lies in her own chamber, my lord," replied Golradir.

 "Lord Fingolfin," said Legolas, "who amongst our